 One of the good problems of building wealth and following my advice is that you end up with a diverse amount of money accounts.
 You’ve got one of your rental property mortgages with one bank because they were running a special to boost their market share.
 You’ve got three CDs with another bank because they were providing higher than market rates to win more capital.
 Meanwhile, you’ve got an investment account open with another bank because of their diverse array of structured note products.

 The internet has made it easier than ever to move capital to where you will make the highest return.
 It’s easier than ever to shop around for the lowest mortgage rates, car loans, and credit cards as well.
-Keep track of your money by opening up an account with Personal Capital where you see everything all in one platform.
-If there’s one message to take away from this post is that optimizing your finances is paramount to building long term wealth.
-Saving 1% or making 1% more a year adds up to big bucks.
+Keep track of your money by opening up a free account with Personal Capital where you see all your money in one place.
+Personal Capital helps you track your net worth, minimize investment fees you probably have no idea you are paying, and managing your cash flow and budget.
+There’s no better free money management tool out there on the web that keeps on innovating.

-Spend time actively managing your money.
-Leverage the Internet to love the process.
 After a while, it becomes a game to see where you can maximize and make the most.
-Eventually you’ll get to the point where money becomes less of a focus because you know in great detail how your money is working for you.
+Eventually, you’ll get to the point where money becomes less of a focus because you know in great detail how your money is working for you.
 At this point, you’ll have all the time in the world to spend more time on things most important in your life.